OpenNMS/oce-tools/README.md

     conn-timeout: 30000' > ~/.oce/es-config.yaml
 ```

-You can run the tool and enumerate the avilable commands using:
+You can run the tool and enumerate the available commands using:
 ```
 java -jar main/target/oce-tools.jar --help
 ```